DataDog/integrations-extras/komodor/README.md

 ## Setup

+1. Log onto the Komodor platform {add a link}.
-Once logged into the Komodor platform, you can easily install our pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize - here is a [quick overview][2] of installing the agent.
+2. Install the Komodor pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize.
+For more information, see the [Komodor docs][2] for installing the agent.

 3. Once the agent is installed, set up the Datadog integrations listed below:
     - [Komodor platform integration][3] -  This initial integration allows Datadog Monitor Alerts to be available in Komodor and will suggest related services based on service dependencies detected in Datadog.